reactjs/react.dev/content/blog/2018-02-07-update-on-async-rendering.md

 ## Updating class components

 #### If you're an application developer, **you don't have to do anything about the deprecated methods yet**.
-The primary purpose of this update (v16.3) is to enable OSS maintainers to update their libraries in advance of any deprecation warnings.
+The primary purpose of this update (v16.3) is to enable open source project maintainers to update their libraries in advance of any deprecation warnings.
 Those warnings will be enabled with the next minor release, v16.4.

 However, if you'd like to start using the new component API (or if you're a maintainer looking to update your library in advance) here are a few examples that we hope will help you to start thinking about components a bit differently.
 Over time, we plan to add additional “recipes” to our documentation that show how to perform common tasks in a way that's async-safe.